 If the AAA Commercial Rules apply to your case, please know that once the Arbitrator has been appointed, any party wishing to amend its claim to state another or different claim may do so only with the consent of the Arbitrator.
 See Rule R-6, AAA Commercial Rules.
-If you desire to amend your claim (or counterclaim) to assert another or different claim, please do so by motion served on all other parties and filed with the AAA.
+If you desire to amend your claim (or counterclaim) to assert another or different claim, please let us discuss that notion first by telephone conference.
+If necessary, we can more fully consider your desire by allowing a formal motion served on all other parties and filed with the AAA.
 Your motion should set forth the nature of the new claim you wish to present and why the claim was not put forward in your demand for arbitration or response to the demand.
 Any such motion, if made, will be heard by me - after a hearing at which all other parties will be given an opportunity to comment and reply.
 You are reminded that monetary claims should be quantified at the earliest practicable time and that once a claim has been quantified, payment of the appropriate AAA filing fee for that level of claim made so that your party's claim - to the extent it exceeds the amount of the claim originally quantified - may be heard in the arbitration.